 The law calls this the Eggshell Plaintiff Rule.

-It’s totally normal, and for most people, they don’t even know it’s there.
+It’s normal, and most people don’t even know it’s there.

-If you’re over 40 and you’re in a crash, and that crash makes your back symptomatic, the other driver is responsible, even if the same crash would not have heard a 20 year old driver.
+If you’re over 40 and in a crash, and that crash makes your back symptomatic, the other driver is responsible, even if the same crash would not have heard a 20-year-old driver.

 This is just a short introduction to pre-existing conditions and personal injury claims.
 I hope you found today’s article helpful.
 If you want the advice of an experienced Vermont accident lawyer, call Drew Palcsik at Champlain Valley Law.